 Straight Eye for the Gay Guy wins at California Independent Film Festival!
 Straight Eye for the Gay Guy, which I adapted into a short film directed by Mary Lou Belli, won "Best Mini-Short" at the California Indepdendent Film Festival in September!
-It screens later in September at Cinema Diverse, presenting the best in LGBT cinema, in Palm Springs.
+It has since also screened at Palm Springs' Cinema Diverse, presenting the best in LGBT cinema, and the Ojai Film Festival.

 The Magic Hour to be Published by Playscripts in 2016!
 The Magic Hour, the follow-up to 4 A.M., my most produced play (though The Magic Hour stands on its own), premiered at Washington High School (Charles Town, WV) at the end of October and is now in the process of being published by Playscripts.